Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

-- Identical Grandson: The knight who first gave Mavis the title of "Fairy Tactician" during the Second Caravan Trade War looks exactly like Everlue.
-He even shares the same Verbal Tic.
+- Identical Grandson: In the manga, it's implied that he's a descendant of the knight who first gave Mavis the title of "Fairy Tactician" during the Second Caravan Trade War, who looks exactly like Everlue and shares the same Verbal Tic.

 - It's All About Me: He commissioned a book to be written all about him just to stroke his own over-inflated ego.
 Then, when Lucy reveals that the book's incoherent story is a total rearrangement of its true content, Everlue immediately assumes the real story must be complete hatchet job aimed at him.

-- Jerkass: He calls Lucy "ugly" without even batting an eye.
+- Jerkass: He calls Lucy "ugly" without batting an eye.

 - Lack of Empathy: He doesn't care one bit about how he ruined Kemu Zaleon's life as long as he got what he wanted in the end, even if it was something he himself despised.